x558li/cs348-project/README.md

 3. install Sping Tools 4 by using Eclipse Marketplace
 4. import the project as a maven project
 5. run Maven Install for the project
-6. run the Project as a Springboot Application
+6. run the Project as a Springboot Boot App

 Frontend Setup:
-7. the front end in on: localhost:8080/html/logIn
+7. the front end in on: localhost:8080/html/logIn.html

 (Optional) Database setup:
 hostname: 35.222.149.109